kkdaily/waas_inbox_demo/README.md

 ### Configure the database
 Edit `config/database.yml` and update the `username` and `password` under the `default` section with your PostgreSQL user.

-Then, create a development and test database for the app by running the following command in your terminal
+Run the following command in your terminal to create a development and test database
 ```
 $ rails db:create
 ```

 ### Seeding the database
-First, run the migrations
+Run the migrations
 ```
 $ rails db:migrate
 ```
-Then seed the database with test data
+Seed the database with test data
 ```
 $ rails db:seed
 ```